|Award winning Goldstar Racing Loft, winner of the AU National Loft of the Year

 If you want to have FUN watching your birds score at the top of the sheet (especially on long hard races) you might try some of these Goldstar birds!

-2010.
-Have other pictures I need to change up once in a while.
+in taken 2010/11.
+I have other pictures I will change up once in a

 |Here is what you will find on this website.